MicroEJ/docs/DeviceDeveloperGuide/tiny/installation.rst

 Installation
 ============

-TINY is an option disabled by default.
-To enable TINY of the MJVM, set the property ``mjvm.standalone.configuration`` in ``configuration.xml`` file as follows:
+Tiny application is an option disabled by default.
+To enable Tiny application of the MicroEJ core engine, set the property ``mjvm.standalone.configuration`` in ``configuration.xml`` file as
+follows:

 ``<property name="mjvm.standalone.configuration" value="tiny"/>``